brianjpatterson/qa-engineer-interview/README.md

 Overall, my approach would be to ensure that the bug is thoroughly documented, communicated promptly, and tracked until it is resolved and validated.
 I will also make sure that the stakeholders are informed about the bug resolution and the impact it has on the software.

+# What are different qualities that a software QA engineer should have in order for them to be successful in a very fast moving environment?

+Strong attention to detail: They should be able to spot even the smallest bugs or errors in the software.

+Good communication skills: They should be able to clearly communicate any issues or concerns to the development team.

+Flexibility and adaptability: They should be able to adjust to changes in requirements or timelines quickly and efficiently.

+Strong problem-solving skills: They should be able to think critically and come up with effective solutions to any problems that arise.

+Technical expertise: They should have a good understanding of the software development process and be familiar with industry-standard tools and technologies.

+Proactivity and initiative: They should be able to identify and address potential issues before they become problems.

+Strong team player: They should be able to work well with other team members and collaborate effectively to deliver high-quality software.